apache/tvm/src/README.md

-# Code organization
+# Code Organization

+Header files in include are public APIs that share across modules.
+There can be internal header files within each module that sit in src.

+The current code modules in src.
-- api API functionr registration
+- api API function registration
 - lang The definition of DSL related data structure
+- arithmetic Arithmetic expression and set simplification
+- op The detail implementations about each operation(compute, scan, placeholder)
 - schedule The operations on the schedule graph before converting to IR.
-- arithmetic Arithmetic expression and set simplification
 - pass The optimization pass on the IR structure
+- codegen The code generator.
-- runtime Minimum runtime related codes.
+- runtime Minimum runtime related codes
-- codegen The code generator